 A "me-too" strategy sometimes works.
 But in the majority of cases, "creative imitation" works much better.

 Copycat rivals make little or no change to the basic innovation.
-They simply "creatively swipe" and hope in an expanding market they too will prosper.
+They simply "swipe" and hope in an expanding market they too will prosper.

 Creative imitation requires improving upon or creating meaningful differentiation from the originator's innovation.